Flea Bites On Babies: How They Look, Treatment And Prevention

 Image: Shutterstock

-Like bites from bedbugs, mosquitos, or ticks, flea bites can cause a considerable amount of discomfort in babies.
+Like mosquitos, ticks, and bedbug bites in babies, flea bites can cause a considerable amount of discomfort.
 Identifying fleabites is essential to decide the treatment and necessary actions to prevent future contact with insects.
 To look for flea bites, undress the baby from head to toe and check for the marks on the whole body, including scalp.

 Flea bites can cause the following signs and symptoms.